PotHix/pothix.github.com/content/post/stats-jun-2017.md

 }
 968
 708

---> old values
-861
-662
 ```

 It means I have **968 articles Unread** and **708 articles
 Read**.
-Comparing with my results from the last month (861 unread and 662 read), I got almost
+Comparing with my results from the last month (861 unread and
-**5% more unread articles**, but this time I got almost **10% more
-read articles** (double of the last month's).
-It happened
-because I took some hours to read the some articles of my Pocket
-account.
+662 read), I got around **11% more unread articles** and only **6.5%
+more read articles**.

+It was a lot more unread articles and not so much read ones.
+I will
+have to work on it again.

 ### Coding